You are here

 Walker Fellowship Program

-The Office of the Provost at SUNY Potsdam is pleased to announce the continuation of the T. Urling and Mabel Walker Research Fellowship Program for 2016.
+The Office of the Provost at SUNY Potsdam is pleased to announce the continuation of the T. Urling and Mabel Walker Research Fellowship Program.

-Examples of research topics might include: health literacy, education, Native American studies, environmental issues, to name a few.
+Examples of research topics might include: health literacy, education, Native American studies, environmental issues or sustainability.

 The Program is designed to promote greater community-academic cooperation than has traditionally been the case in other research programs.
 Proposals that include a strong statement of support from a local individual/organization that clearly explains how the community will benefit from the project results will be given preference.
 The Provost's office will disseminate the results of completed studies.

 Funding for this program comes from the Campaign for the T. Urling and Mabel Walker Research Fellowship Program, administered by the SUNY Potsdam's Office of the Provost and College Advancement.
-Two research projects of up to $5,000.00 will be awarded this academic year.
+Two research projects of up to $5,000.00 are typically awarded each year.
 The amount of the award for each project will be determined by the Walker Fellowship Steering Committee.
 In the past, funds have been used to pay a student assistant, support travel costs, purchase software or other supplies.
 Only in limited cases have funds been used as a stipend for the researcher.

-- Proposals should be submitted on the attached application form by January 13, 2016.
+- Proposals should be submitted on the attached application form by the stated deadline.

 - Applications will be evaluated by the Walker Fellowship Steering Committee based on the criteria below.